volstas/trix-ssr/README.md

 3. Now when adding a link, if you didn't preselect text, it will use the link without protocol as text.
 So e.g. before https://example.com would be rendered as that, but now it is example.com that links to https://example.com
 4. Now the protocol is not required for linking, e.g. input of example.com will link to https://example.com, and example@email.com will link to mailto:example@email.com
 5. Fixed a bug where the toolbar would show up as default even when there's a custom toolbar set, specifically solves the need for this hack https://dev.to/konnorrogers/modifying-the-default-toolbar-in-trix-411b
+6. Now when trix-editor is bound to an input, the input will emit an 'input' event whenever it is programmatically changed.
+This fixes reactivity in modern frameworks, allowing you to bind to the inputs value.
+7. Added some simple types definitions for typescript environment imports.
+Might publish full types to separate @types package at some point.
+8. Added underline formatting support.

+Currently the css built from this is likely broken, the original package was using long deprecated node-sass package that did not work with JavaScript modules.
+I upgraded this to use the Dart Sass package but did not port the custom functions logic.
+It should be completely fine to use the css from the original package or just use your own. e.g. I do not important pacakge css and use tailwind.

 Original docs: